 We ask candidates to submit a cover letter as part of the online application form, which is a brilliant opportunity for applicants to concisely explain their interest in law, relevant skills, and – crucially – that they understand the firm and how we’re different to our competitors.

 Unfortunately, not all candidates understand the importance of the cover letter and we still receive many generic cover letters.
 If you can replace ‘White & Case’ with the name of one our competitors in a cover letter and it still works, you haven’t tailored your application enough and are missing out on the chance to show us why you’re interested in White & Case specifically.

-At the same time, we’re not looking for candidates to list as many deals or transactions as they can within the cover letter, we want to be able to identify why a particular deal or transaction is of interest to the candidate – how does it align with their interests?
+At the same time, we’re not looking for candidates to list as many deals or transactions as they can within the cover letter, we want to be able to identify why a particular deal or transaction is of interest to the candidate – how it aligns with their interests, for example.

-Yes, all experience is relevant and we encourage candidates to talk about the jobs and placements they have done – we’re interested in the journey you’ve been on to get to where you are now.
-The attributes we’re looking for are not exclusive to law, so there are lots of ways that candidates can demonstrate their transferable skills.
+Yes, all experience is relevant and we encourage candidates to talk about the jobs and placements they’ve done – we’re interested in the journey you’ve been on to get to where you are now.
+The attributes we’re looking for aren’t exclusive to law, so there are lots of ways that candidates can demonstrate their transferable skills.

-This is particularly relevant to career changers, previous careers and work experience should not be disregarded, rather think about how the experiences have already begun to develop the skills we’re looking for.
+This is particularly relevant to career changers, previous careers and work experience shouldn’t be disregarded, rather think about how the experiences have already begun to develop the skills we’re looking for.